dice-group/sask/README.md

 You will find example data for the extraction in the wiki: https://github.com/dice-group/sask/wiki/Example-Data.

-For chatbot, Refer to the ReadMe under chatbot microservices for Example Query Type, Some info about the handlers etc.
+For chatbot, Refer to the ReadMe under chatbot microservices.
+For Example: Query Type, Some info about the handlers etc.

 ## Necessary components
 - hadoop docker container [see here](https://github.com/dice-group/sask/wiki/Hadoop)